niwciu/LCD_HD44780/ReadMe.md

   3. Pin connection between LCD Keypad Shield and Nucleo board<br>
    <img src="./examples/doc/NucleoSTM32G071_lcd_keypad shield_HW_connection.png"   width="800"><br> <br>
 #### How to build and run example
-  1. Open the location in your terminal where you want to clone the repository
+  1. Open the location you want to clone the repository to in your terminal
   2. .Clone repository to your preferred localization
       ```bash
       git clone https://github.com/niwciu/LCD_HD44780.git